Central European Football League: Final

-CEFL Bowl XIV was played in Chur, Switzerland on 8 June between Calanda Broncos and Swarco Raiders.
-This very exciting duel went to Swarco Raiders in the final seconds, and they triumphed by 46–42.
-Another excitement followed a day later in Bolzano Italy, where Moscow Spartans outlasted Bolzano Giants 15–14.
+CEFL Bowl XIV was played at Sportplatz Ringstrasse in Chur on June 8 between the Broncos and Swarco Raiders.
+The win went to the Swarco Raiders in the final seconds, 46–42.

+Following CEFL Bowl XIV, the Spartans would outlast the Giants 15–14 in an exciting showdown on June 9.

-ECTC finals, a successor of the Superfinals, were played at the Tivoli stadium in Innsbruck, where two Austrian Football League teams played the final where the Swarco Raiders conquered Vienna Vikings with a 35–10 score.
+The ECTC Final, a successor of the Superfinal, was played at Tivoli Stadion Tirol in Innsbruck, where the Swarco Raiders and Vienna Vikings, two Austrian Football League rivals, faced off.
+The game would go to the Swarco Raiders after crushing the Vikings 35–10.